 When not working, Cassandra is kept nice and busy looking after her 4 boys.
 She loves running (just as well) and keeping up with her boys’ many sporting commitments, even to the extent of being the team doctor on several occasions!

 MD, Dr. med.
 (Ger), DCH, F.R.A.C.G.P

 Stefanie hails from Bavaria in Germany’s south where she studied Medicine in the university city of Erlangen, graduating in 2002.
-She then travelled to England where she completed her internship before coming to Australia at the end of 2004.
-Stefanie worked in both rural and urban locations in General and Emergency Medicine and joined the General Practice training program in 2009.
+After working in Germany and the UK as a junior doctor Stefanie moved to Australia at the end of 2004.
+She worked in both rural & urban locations in General & Emergency Medicine before joining General Practice Cremorne in 2014

 When not working Stefanie enjoys spending time with her family and is an avid Snow Skier.

 Dr Justine Johnston